 With the onset of office jobs and corporate work came the growth of jobs that involved eight hours of sitting at a desk every day.
 Numerous studies have shown that sitting for extended periods of time can have some serious implications on your physical and mental health.
 While there isn’t any agreed- upon cutoff, it’s safe to say that eight hours of sitting per day isn’t doing your health any favors, especially if you have a sedentary lifestyle with no physical activity outside of work as well.

 That’s where the adjustable standing desk comes in.
-As popular and ergonomic as the adjustable standing desk is, knowing exactly how long you’re supposed to stand at your desk can be unclear.
+As popular and ergonomic as the adjustable sit stand desk is, knowing exactly how long you’re supposed to stand at your desk can be unclear.
 So how long should you stand at your standing desk?
 Read on to learn more.

 While the stand-up desk became popular in the last few years, there are actually no official set guidelines for how long you should be standing at your standing workstation.
 The general consensus is that you should alternate between standing and sitting, but the exact ratios can vary based on who you talk to.